Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Computation of using the next generation matrix method

-The resulting matrix $\mathcal{K}$ is the Next Generation Matrix, which represents the expected number of secondary infections induced by an infected individual within each respective compartment during their infectious period.
+The resulting matrix $\mathcal{K}$ indicates the expected number of secondary infections induced by an infected individual within each respective compartment during their infectious period.
 The basic reproduction number is then computed as the dominant eigenvalue (spectral radius) of this matrix.

-The spectral radius is $\rho(\mathcal{K})=\sqrt{\frac{\beta_{hv}\beta_{vh}c^2M}{(\alpha_v N_{h1}+N_{h2})^2d_3}\left(\frac{\alpha_{v}^{2} N_{h1}}{(d_1 +\mu_{1})} +\frac{N_{h2}}{(d_{2}+\delta_{2})}\right)}.$ By verifying the condition for the existence of EE, we can write \eqref{Ro}.
+The spectral radius is $\rho(\mathcal{K})=\sqrt{\frac{\beta_{hv}\beta_{vh}c^2 K}{(\alpha_v N_{h1}+N_{h2})^2d_3}\left(\frac{\alpha_{v}^{2} N_{h1}}{(d_1 +\mu_{1})} +\frac{N_{h2}}{(d_{2}+\mu_2)}\right)}.$ By verifying the condition for the existence of EE, we can write \eqref{Ro}.